apache/incubator-taverna-site/content/community/releasing.md

 are no `-SNAPSHOT` dependencies in its `<parent>` and `<properties>`.

+**Do not fix** the `<version>` of the Maven project itself or its submodules, as they must be on the form `-SNAPSHOT` in order for the Maven Release Plugin to modify them.

 Check if a newer `taverna-maven-parent` or other `taverna.*.version` is needed.
 This is usually indicated by depending on an unreleased SNAPSHOT version.
 Accordingly, after the release, do *not* update